 Notes

-You can make your own sprouting lid for pennies.
+- You can make your own sprouting lid for pennies.
 Simply place a wide-mouth jar upside down on some polyester window screen and trace around it.
 Cut out this circle and adjust if necessary to fit snugly inside a mason jar ring.
+Alternatively, you can use several layers of cheesecloth.

 I happened to find your comments today.
 It is supposed to rain to night.
 I’ve spent 4 1/2 hours in my garden pl anting seeds.
 Now I’m going to put in edible flowers.
 My t omatoes are about 12″ high.
 I want my news letter! thanks